tobil4sk/pcre2-ocaml/README.md

-## PCRE-OCaml - Perl Compatibility Regular Expressions for OCaml
+## PCRE2-OCaml - Perl Compatibility Regular Expressions for OCaml

-This [OCaml](http://www.ocaml.org)-library interfaces the C-library [PCRE](http://www.pcre.org) (Perl-compatibility Regular Expressions).
+This [OCaml](https://www.ocaml.org)-library interfaces the C-library [PCRE2](https://www.pcre.org) (Perl-compatibility Regular Expressions).
 It can be used for string matching with "PERL"-style regular expressions.

 ### Features

-PCRE-OCaml offers the following functionality for operating on strings:
+PCRE2-OCaml offers the following functionality for operating on strings:

   * Searching for patterns
   * Extracting subpatterns
   * Splitting strings according to patterns
   * Pattern substitution

-Other reasons to use PCRE-OCaml:
+Other reasons to use PCRE2-OCaml:

-  * The PCRE-library by Philip Hazel has been under development for many years and is fairly advanced and stable.
+  * The PCRE2-library by Philip Hazel has been under development for many years and is fairly advanced and stable.
 It implements just about all of the functionality that can be found in PERL regular expressions.
     The higher-level functions written in OCaml (split, replace, etc.),